Mathematics

 We believe that all students can learn and achieve in mathematics, and we seek to remove any potential barriers to learning to enable them to achieve their very best.
 We aim to instil a lifelong love of mathematics, equipping students to confidently use mathematics in their everyday lives and providing a solid foundation for further post 16 study.

-An important aspect of our curriculum is supporting students to develop their confidence in mathematics.
-Our mastery approach identifies students’ starting points and builds from them, introducing ideas in small steps and allowing the students time to fully understand a new concept before moving on.
-We aim to foster a growth mindset and create a mistake friendly environment where students are praised for their effort and encouraged to learn from their challenges.
+Our mathematics curriculum ensures students have the building blocks to enable them to become confident problem-solvers.; students are taught the prerequisite knowledge to access each topic explicitly and have adequate time to practice.
+An important aspect of our curriculum is supporting students to develop their resilience in mathematics.
+Our approach identifies students’ starting points and builds from them, introducing ideas in small steps and allowing the students time to fully understand a new concept before moving on.
+We aim to build students self-discipline and personal responsibility through independent practice and academic prep.
+Furthermore, our classrooms foster a mistake friendly environment where students are praised for their effort and encouraged to learn from their challenges

 Results